axians/greenedge.docs/docs/_posts/2024-01-26-business-unit-lab.md

 ## Change brand

+1. To change your brand click on the **CHANGE** button, under the business unit section.
-1. To change your brand click on the *CHANGE* button, under the business unit section.
+1. To change your brand click on the `CHANGE` button, under the business unit section.
 2. Select brand in the dropdopwn
 3. Click on *save*.